Vessel shortage forces Canada to scrap key climate change research mission | CBC News

 For example, a survey in 2012 documented record-high ocean temperatures in the Maritimes.

-"One of the issues is to determine whether or not it's a long-term trend or just year-to-year variability," said Fisheries and Oceans Canada research scientist Dave Hebert.
+"One of the issues is to determine whether or not it's a long-term trend or just year-to-year variability," said Dave Hebert, a Fisheries and Oceans Canada research scientist.

 "There could be, like, a decade of really warm weather and so the question is, is that continuing on or is it changing back to sort of what we call normal conditions?
 And so these programs help us do that."